junweihsu/TRACE/README.md

 NSEC: 0
 IC: 12
 ```
-This indicates the total number of 4- to 10-membered rings, cup and cage structures found across the trajectory.
+This indicates the total number of 4- to n-membered rings, cup and cage structures found across the trajectory.

 Each cage includes a summary of its geometry properties.
 For example: